Beauty Tips for wearing Cat Eye Glasses in the 1950’s

 - Red frames give a pink-eye look when others see you from a distance.
 Avoid over ornamentation, too.

 - Adjust your makeup to your eyeglasses.
 Pencil the brows only lightly ( the top-line of the frame should provide the emphasis).
-Wear “clean” eye makeup, minimising shadow.
+Wear “clean” eye makeup, minimizing shadow.
 Define the upper lash line with a clear line and make no line on the lower lid.

 - If you wear mascara, have it on when you pick out your glasses.
 The optometrist can then shape the lenses so mascara-coated lashes will not beat against the frames.

 - Keep the mouth in harmony also with the frames.
-Frames enlarge and emphasise the eye area; give the mouth all the width you can, but keep the color of lipstick light and soft.
+Frames enlarge and emphasize the eye area; give the mouth all the width you can, but keep the color of lipstick light and soft.

-Also read: Sunglasses – 20th Century’s Coolest Accessory
+Sunglasses – 20th Century’s Coolest Accessory

 Girls Who Wear Glasses – 1940s beauty tips.